sajid-mohamed/cppVrepLKAS/README.md

 The current code is for sequential implementation.
 To enforce pipelining, you have to change `src/cpp_vrep_api/cpp_vrep_framework.cpp:91-102`.
 Especially, have an array of control inputs (steering_angle values) and only actuate corresponding to the sampling period.

+To implement the pipelining, you would also have to amend `src/cpp_vrep_api/cpp_vrep_framework.cpp:97` to send the corresponding steering_angle instead of the latest one.
+You might also have to edit `VrepAPI.sim_delay(time_step)` accordingly.